josiahg2/COVID19-factors/README.md

 *β2>0*.

+## Data

+This dataset is a compilation of datasets from various sources.
+All 50 U.S. states are included.
+Each line of the dataset provides state identification data, seven variables directly related to COVID-19, and three other variables of interest.
+Variables related to COVID-19 are aggregates or averages from the month of February 2021.

+See **Variables.csv** for more detaiils.

 ## Result highlight

 After transformation, there was significant multicollinearity between mask-wearing and mobility and between mask-wearing and population density.
 To address this, interaction terms were added.
 Therefore, two additional hypotheses were tested.